 - House rules and expectations

 Soon many students will be returning home for a long summer break.
 Similar to Winter Break, parents and students may have different expectations for the summer.
-Discussing the “house rules” and expectations for going out at night, attendance at family events, household chores, family/friend balance, money management, and use of the car can help ease the transition for students returning home and avoid future conflict.
+Discussing the “house rules” and expectations for going out at night, attendance at family events, household chores, family/friend balance, money management and use of the car can help ease the transition for students returning home and avoid future conflicts.

-Having an open conversation with your evolving adult (who is accustomed to the independence of college life) before their return home can help avoid conflict and make the summer months more enjoyable for all.
+TIP: Having an open conversation with your evolving adult (who is accustomed to the independence of college life) before their return home can help avoid conflict and make the summer months more enjoyable for all.